'Rap video earned me a death sentence'

 Inspired by Welsh anthem

-Having got to grips with the weather, Joseph discovered that Wales has a language of its own and decided to learn it.
+Having got to grips with the weather, Joseph discovered Wales had a language of its own and decided to learn it.

-"I thought OK, I am going to stay here so I will learn it.
-I have always had a passion for languages and I've made lots of friends thanks to speaking Welsh."
+"I thought, ok, I am going to stay here so I will learn it.
+I have always had a passion for languages and I've made lots of friends thanks to speaking Welsh," he said.

 Embracing the language meant watching his first rugby international at the Principality Stadium took on extra significance.